Havertown Superfund: History

-The Havertown Superfund site was first developed as a railroad storage yard and was subsequently used as a lumberyard.
+The Havertown Superfund site was first developed as a railroad storage yard for the Newtown Square Branch and was subsequently used as a lumberyard.
 In 1947, National Wood Preservers (NWP) was founded by Samuel T. Jacoby on the land leased from Clifford Rogers.

 NWP operated a wood preservation treatment plant at the intersection of Eagle Road and West Hillcrest Avenue in Havertown, Pennsylvania from 1947 to 1991.
-During its operations in the treatment of wood, hazardous chemicals such as arsenic, benzene, copper chromate, creosote, dioxins, napthalene, pentachlorophenol (PCPs), polycyclic aromatic hydrocarbons and volatile organic compounds (VOCs) were created as waste products.
+During its operations in the treatment of wood, hazardous chemicals such as arsenic, benzene, copper chromate, creosote, dioxins, naphthalene, pentachlorophenol (PCPs), polycyclic aromatic hydrocarbons and volatile organic compounds (VOCs) were created as waste products.
 The PCP and oil mixture used to treat wood contaminated the ground as it fell from drying wood and NWP disposed of waste products, untreated, into a 25 to 35 foot deep well on the site.
 Between 1947 and 1963, approximately 1 million gallons of chemicals were disposed of in the well.
 These chemicals fed directly into Naylors Run which leads to Cobbs Creek, Darby Creek and eventually into the Delaware River.

 In 1962, the Pennsylvania Department of Health discovered pollution leaking into Naylors Run and attributed it to NWP's waste disposal practices after receiving complaints from local residents about an oily substance being discharged from a sewer pipe.
 Both local and federal government bodies attempted to force NWP to stop their dumping and clean up the existing pollution.

 In 1963, Jacoby sold NWP to Allan and Morris Goldstein.

 In 1977, NWP discontinued the use of oil and PCP to treat wood products and switched to a technique that used metal salts instead.